Groestlcoin/zap-desktop/docs/RELEASING.md

 $ ./scripts/signedchecksum.sh
 ```

 This will generate a file named `SHASUMS256.txt.asc` which should be uploaded to the draft release just prior to releasing.
-This ensures that our users can verify that the package they download was indeed the one created and signed by Zap.
+This ensures that our users can verify that the package they download was indeed the one created and signed by ZAP GRS.

 ## Releasing